 Youth Voice

-Youth are at the center of quality afterschool and summer learning programs.
-Their voices need to be heard.
-Our youth voice efforts aim to amplify the perspectives of youth to inform policy and programming across the nation.
+Youth are at the center of high-quality afterschool and summer programs.
+Their voices are powerful and they must be heard.
+The Afterschool Alliance's youth voice efforts are dedicated to amplifying the perspectives of young people, as they should inform the policies and programs shaping their futures.

-Learn more about the Afterschool Alliance youth ambassador program and meet our current class of youth ambassadors.
+Learn more about the Afterschool Alliance Youth Ambassador program and meet our current class of inspiring youth ambassadors.

 Youth Voice Resources

-Each year, the Afterschool Alliance recruits a cohort of youth to serve as Youth Ambassadors.
-The cohort is trained as afterschool advocates—receiving training on how to talk about their afterschool experience in the context of the national afterschool field and guidance on how to advocate to policymakers using their afterschool story.
+Each year, the Afterschool Alliance recruits a cohort of youth from across the country to serve as Youth Ambassadors.
+The cohort is trained as afterschool advocates—learning how to effectively communicate about their afterschool experiences with elected officials, media, and others in leadership positions, and how to use their afterschool stories to advocate for change.
 For example, we have provided previous cohorts with training on how to write letters to their congressional representatives, op-eds to be placed in local newspapers, and blog posts to be published on the Afterschool Alliance’s Afterschool Snack.
-As part of their ambassadorship, we bring each cohort to Washington, D.C. on an expenses-paid trip to participate in the Afterschool for All Challenge, where they meet with their congressional representatives and offer remarks at the Afterschool for All Showcase on Capitol Hill (provided that travel is allowable and safe, of course)!

 Youth Ambassadors, both during and after their term of service with the Afterschool Alliance, also have additional opportunities to share their voice on our national platform.
-For example, we have had Youth Ambassadors serve as speakers on our webinars and national town halls.
-We have also featured Youth Ambassadors on promotional materials and connected them with advocacy opportunities at their individual state or local levels.
-Each Youth Ambassador receives a stipend for their participation in the program, which spans the course of 8 months.
+For example, we have had Youth Ambassadors serve as speakers on Afterschool Alliance virtual events, U.S. Department of Education webinars, and national town halls.
+We have also featured Youth Ambassadors on promotional materials and connected them with advocacy opportunities at their state or local levels, particularly connecting them with their State Afterschool Networks.
+Each Youth Ambassador receives a stipend for their participation in the program, which spans the course of 8 to 10 months.

 Jay'Len Clark-Carr